 The board of a not-for-profit organization directs the affairs of the organization and is ultimately accountable for the organization's performance.
-The responsibilities of the board are wide-ranging and require the board to make decisions on a consensus basis.
+The responsibilities of the board are wide-ranging and require the board to make decisions, ideally on a consensus basis.
 The boards of some not-for-profits may find that their size or structure makes it difficult for the board to make decisions efficiently and in a timely manner.
 Such boards may benefit by establishing an executive committee to make decisions on behalf of the board if required, provided it is appropriate to do so.
 However, one size does not fit all - governance structures and processes should reflect and be tailored to meet the needs and circumstances of the particular organization.

-Additionally, while there are no federal legal requirements regarding executive committees, tax-exempt organizations are required to disclose to the Internal Revenue Service (the "IRS") on its Form 990 whether it has an executive committee or similar committee with broad authority to act on behalf of the organization.
+Tax-exempt organizations are required to disclose to the Internal Revenue Service (the "IRS") on Form 990 whether the board has delegated broad authority to act on behalf of the board to an executive committee or similar committee, and to describe the committee's composition and authority.

 This sample executive committee charter is intended to comport with generally accepted practices for executive committees of not-for-profit organizations.
-This sample provides only one example for a non-member organization, incorporating elements required by the New York Not-For-Profit Corporation Law (the "N-PCL") including the requirements of the Non-Profit Revitalization Act of 2013, as amended, applicable to New York not-for-profits, as well as elements related to certain disclosure requirements under IRS rules.
+This sample provides only one example for a non-member organization, incorporating elements required by the New York Not-for-Profit Corporation Law (the "N-PCL") including the requirements of the Non-Profit Revitalization Act of 2013, as amended, applicable to New York not-for-profits, as well as elements related to certain disclosure requirements under IRS rules.
 It is intended to be a component of the flexible governance framework within which the board, assisted by its committees, directs the affairs of the organization.
-While it should be interpreted in the context of all applicable laws and regulations, as well as in the context of the organization's certificate of incorporation and by-laws, it is not intended to establish, by its own force, any legally binding obligation.
+The sample charter should be interpreted in the context of all applicable laws and regulations, as well as in the context of the organization's certificate of incorporation and by-laws; it is not intended to establish, by its own force, any legally binding obligations.